-The Boerne Master Plan sets forth a vision to guide how the City could and should grow during the next 10 years, and beyond.
-With this vision now in place, the community must mobilize its resources towards Plan implementation, which is the most important part of any planning process.
+The Boerne Master Plan sets forth a vision to guide how the City could and should grow during the next 20 years, and beyond.
+With this vision now in place, the community must mobilize its resources towards plan implementation which is the most important part of any planning process.

-While the previous chapters of the Plan discuss how to reach the desired vision, goals, objectives, and actions, this chapter identifies the main priorities and the primary parties responsible for implementation.
-It is through the process of implementation that actions get translated into specific policies, operational changes, financial investments (e.g., capital improvements), further studies, and new legulation.
+While the previous chapters of the Plan discuss how to reach the desired vision, goals, objectives, and actions, this chapter identifies what the main priorities are and who is in charge of them.
+It is through the process of implementation that actions get translated into specific policies, operational changes, financial investments (e.g., capital improvements), further studies and new regulation.